Last Updated: 2022-03-11

 - Chronic bacterial infections

-Poorly healing cleft fissure/rhagade usually occurring at 6 o'clock in lithotomy position, which extends from the linea dentata to the outer skin.
-The inner sphincter muscle may also be affected.
-The anal fissure is often associated with "sentinel fold" skin tags.
-During bowel movement, strong, cramp-like pain may occur.
-It is not uncommon for patients to have a pronounced fear of defecation due to pain.
+Mostly occurring at 6 o'clock in lithotomy position, poorly healing cleft-shaped fissure/rhagade extending from the linea dentata to the outer skin.
+The internal sphincter may also be affected.
+There may be severe, cramping pain during defecation.
+It is not uncommon for patients to have a marked fear of defecation due to this dolor.
 Consequently, spasms of the sphincter muscle may occur.

 - Occurrence after sexual practices, surgery, etc?

-- Due to spasms, a clinical examination is only useful after a local anaesthetic has been administered.
-Inject local anaesthetics into the sphincter, then it works.
+- Due to spasm, clinical examination is useful only after local anaesthesia has been performed.
+Inject local anaesthetic into the sphincter and it will work.

 - Digital rectal examination

-Anal, posterior commissure is typical (lithotomy position 6 o'clock).
+Anal, rear commissure is typical (lithotomy position 6 o'clock).

 - Fistula formation